groupdocs-conversion/GroupDocs.Conversion-Products/content/conversion/nodejs-java/_index.en.md

   downloads: "Downloads"

 code:
-  title: "How to convert PDF files in \ a JavaScript applications"
+  title: "How to convert PDF files in JavaScript"
   more: "More examples"
   more_link: "https://github.com/groupdocs-conversion/GroupDocs.Conversion-for-Node.js-via-Java"
   install: "npm i @groupdocs/groupdocs.conversion"